ScottQuinn144/project_three_resubmit/README.md

     <li>Test to see if i can select a row and colomn above 5</li>
     <li>Test to see if i can select letters instead of numbers</li>
     <li>Test to see if i can use a number as a name</li>
-    <li>Test to see if i can select the same spot omn the board again</li>
+    <li>Test to see if i can select the same spot on the board again</li>
 </ol>

 ### Validation Testing